FLAT FEE TAX RELIEF

 To encourage third-party compliance with a tax levy, Congress enacted IRS Code section 6332.
 That section provides, in pertinent part, that "any person in possession of (or obligated concerning) property or rights to property subject to levy upon which a levy has been made shall, upon demand of the Secretary, surrender such property or rights ... to the Secretary ...."
 If the person "fails or refuses to surrender any property or rights to property, subject to levy, upon demand by the Secretary," the person will become personally liable for the taxes, penalties, and interest on the levy, plus collection costs.
 In addition, a penalty equal to 50 percent of the tax due may also be exacted.

-The IRS must release a wage levy when the taxes, penalties, and interest are paid in full.
-Also, the IRS must release a wage levy in the following cases:
+The IRS must release a tax levy when the taxes, penalties, and interest are paid in full.
+Also, the IRS must release the levy in the following cases:

-1. The Statutes of Limitations expired before the wage levy was served;
+1. The Statutes of Limitations expired before the tax levy was served;

-3. The taxpayer enters into an Installment Agreement unless the agreement states that the wage levy is not to be released;
+3. The taxpayer enters into an Installment Agreement unless the repayment plan states that the tax levy is not to be released;

-4. The IRS determines that the wage levy is creating economic hardship for the taxpayer, or;
+4. The IRS determines that the levy is creating economic hardship for the taxpayer, or;

 5. The employee submits an Offer in Compromise which will settle the tax debt.